Peanut Butter Oreo Cake (Creamy Dessert)

 When To Serve

-To store the finished Peanut Butter Oreo Cake, keep it covered tightly with plastic wrap or in an airtight container to prevent it from drying out.
+For longer storage, refrigerate the cake for up to 5 days, making sure it is tightly wrapped or in an airtight container to prevent it from drying out.

 Conclusion